sleuthkit/autopsy/Experimental/AutoIngestService/README.txt

 ------------------------------
 * Can be used as a way of manually starting, stopping, and configuring the service.
+* Needed to supply a password for the service to run.
 * Part of Procrun.
-* Nice to have, but not required for service to operate.

 install.cmd
 ------------------------------